omeka/classic-enduser/docs/Plugins/DublinCoreExtended.md

 The dc-rdf Output Format
 ---------------------------------------------------------------
 The plugin also introduces the [dc-rdf](http://dublincore.org/documents/dc-rdf/) output format for expressing Dublin Core metadata using the Resource Description Framework.
-Omeka already comes with the [dcmes-xml](http://dublincore.org/documents/dcmes-xml/) output format, which dc-rdf supersedes.
+Omeka Classic already comes with the [dcmes-xml](http://dublincore.org/documents/dcmes-xml/) output format, which dc-rdf supersedes.
 To view this output, simply add `?output=dc-rdf` to the end of the URL on the items browse and show pages.